moderndatacompany/dataos.info/docs/products/data_product/how_to_guides/manage_and_iterate.md

-# How to manage/iterate the Data Product?
+# How to iterate the Data Product?

 After successfully deploying the Data Product, it’s time to observe the results if the Data Product incorporates with your use-case or not, If the Data Product does not match the goal then you can iterate the process until your goal is achieved.